mh-mubashir/fidip/ANALYSIS_EXECUTION_LOG.md

 - **Memory Usage**: Stable throughout training
 - **GPU Utilization**: Efficient use of available resources

+**7. Architecture Performance**:
+- **HRNet**: 63.6M parameters, 32.88 GFLOPs
+- **Stable Training**: No instability or convergence issues
+- **Good Baseline**: Established solid foundation for domain adaptation

 **Conclusion**: The HRNet baseline training was **highly successful**, demonstrating clear learning progression and establishing a solid baseline for comparison with domain adaptation experiments.

+**8. Training Graph Analysis (HRNet Baseline)**:
+The generated training visualizations for HRNet Baseline (LAMBDA=0.0) perfectly corroborate our analysis from the logs:

+**a.
+Domain Classifier Performance**:
+- **High Accuracy**: The Domain Classifier Accuracy shows consistently high performance (70-100%) throughout the 2000 epochs, demonstrating its ability to effectively distinguish between source and target domains.
+- **Stable Performance**: The accuracy remains well above random chance (0.5) with minimal fluctuations, indicating stable learning without adversarial pressure.
+- **Expected Behavior**: This behavior is **exactly what we expect** for LAMBDA=0.0, as the pose network is not adversarially trained to confuse the domain classifier.

+**b.
+Domain vs Pose Network Accuracy**:
+- **Domain Classifier Dominance**: The Domain Classifier maintains high accuracy (70-100%) throughout training, confirming its effectiveness at domain distinction.
+- **Pose Network Learning**: The Pose Network Accuracy starts at 0.0 and gradually increases to approximately 0.25-0.35 by the end of training, showing clear learning progression.
+- **Significant Accuracy Gap**: A large and persistent gap exists between the high domain classifier accuracy and the lower pose network accuracy.
+- **Interpretation**: This wide gap is a **critical confirmation** that domain adaptation is not active.
+With LAMBDA=0.0, the pose network is not incentivized to generate domain-invariant features.

+**c.
+Loss Heatmap Analysis**:
+- **Pose Network Loss**: Consistently low loss (light yellow colors) throughout training, indicating stable convergence and effective learning.
+- **Domain Classifier Loss**: Higher, fluctuating loss (red/orange colors) with periodic spikes, reflecting active classification without adversarial pressure.
+- **Learning Progression**: Clear improvement trajectory for both networks, with pose network achieving stable low loss and domain classifier maintaining active classification.

+**Overall Conclusion from Graphs**: The graphs visually confirm that the HRNet baseline training with LAMBDA=0.0 behaves as theoretically expected.
+The domain classifier successfully learns to distinguish domains, while the pose network improves its pose estimation independently, without the adversarial pressure to bridge the domain gap.
+This provides a solid foundation for comparison with future domain adaptation experiments.

 #### **📊 DETAILED ANALYSIS: MobileNet Baseline Training Results**